Net Metering Explained: How You Get Credit for Solar

 A common net metering question is what happens to credits you don’t use.
 In most month-to-month rollover programs, surplus credits carry forward and quietly offset future bills — so the extra power your panels make on long summer days isn’t lost; it’s waiting for you in the darker winter months.
 Some utilities also do an annual “true-up,” where any leftover credits at the end of the year are either rolled forward or cashed out at a set rate, depending on local rules.
 The practical takeaway is simple: with good net metering and a properly sized system, very little of your solar production goes to waste.
 That’s a big part of why solar delivers predictable, long-term savings instead of the ever-rising bills you get from buying all your power from the utility.
 Your installer can show you exactly how your utility handles credits before you commit.

-The best way to understand how net metering will work for you is to talk to a local team that knows your utility’s rules.
-Sunforce Solar designs systems across New Mexico, Texas, and Colorado with each area’s policy in mind.
-Learn more about going solar in New Mexico or Colorado Springs, or contact us for a free, no-obligation quote.
+The best way to know exactly how net metering will work for your home is to talk to a local team that knows New Mexico’s utility rules.
+Sunforce Solar designs solar systems across New Mexico with the state’s favorable net-metering policy in mind.
+Learn more about going solar in New Mexico, or contact us for a free, no-obligation quote.